 Where would outrageous capitalist ventures be without the wealthy?

-For now at least, space tourism is the province of the Midases and market mavens among us.
-As of January 2012, only seven private citizens have flown to space on their own dime, and each shelled out tens of millions of dollars for his or her golden ticket to the International Space Station aboard a Russian rocket [source: Chang].
-Nevertheless, their resolve to use their riches to reach space is an important indicator that a market exists and, perhaps, the start of the market cycle that one day brings us affordable spaceflight.
+For now at least, space tourism remains the province of the Midases and market mavens among us.
+As of January 2012, only seven private citizens had flown to space on their own dime, and each shelled out tens of millions of dollars for his or her golden ticket to the International Space Station aboard a Russian rocket [source: Chang].
+Nevertheless, their resolve to leverage their riches on space travel suggests such a market exists -- a necessary first step toward eventually establishing affordable spaceflight.